 Pure vanilla extract helps to boost the flavor of these gluten-free pancakes.

 Baking powder is needed for creating fluffy pancakes, do not skip this ingredient.
+Just make certain this is also gluten-free.

 Cinnamon is a fabulous spice to add to the batter, however, it can be left out.

-🥞How To Make Oatmeal Vegan Pancakes
+How To Make Vegan Banana Oat Pancakes

-Step 2 - Add wet ingredients and blend until all is combined well.
+Combine the wet ingredients with the dry.
+Add wet ingredients and blend until all is combined well.

-Step 3 - Heat up a non-stick pan or griddle on medium heat.
+Heat up a non-stick pan or griddle on medium heat.
 Pour a quarter of a cup (I used a measuring cup) of batter onto the hot pan and cook for 5 minutes, flip, press gently on the back of the pancake and cook for another 2 minutes.
 Serve warm with your favorite toppings.

 I used my griddle on heat setting 3.

-⭐ Pro Tips
+Pro Tips

 Usually, the first batch of pancakes is the “wonky” batch, so I like to make sure my griddle is hot enough by turning it on prior to making the GF pancake batter.